 On one side of the pillow is a microfibre layer that’s super light and feels really soft.
 On the other, Simba have rather cleverly used OUTLAST® technology, developed by NASA.
 It’s a seriously high-tech pillow!
 What it means is that this layer should proactively regulate your temperature while you sleep, storing and releasing heat as needed during the night.
 So no more sweaty necks and damp foreheads in the morning.
 Add in this breathable side panel, and you begin to see why this might be the perfect pillow.

 So how did it work for me?
 It took me a few nights to sort it, I’ll admit, but then that’s to be expected from a customisable pillow.
 I have a very dodgy neck, and I often wake up with a painful shoulder muscle from having slept awkwardly.
 (To the young man who commented on my Simba mattress review that I was a hypochondriac, I’m pleased you sleep well sir, but one day you will be old, and you might understand what it means to have a perfect mattress, or indeed, a perfect pillow)!
 Pain is almost an inevitability as you age, but I’ve found that having the perfect sleeping position really helps.
 I have removed quite a lot of the nanotubes from their zipped compartment, and have finally found the perfect position, where my head is supported, but my neck is at a good angle as I sleep.

 So, what do you think the perfect pillow costs?
-Well, it’s not cheap, but at £95 it’s not ludicrous either; after all, I probably have three times that in previous pillow experiments sitting right beside my bed.
+Well, it’s not cheap, but at £95 it’s not ludicrous either.
+So are Simba pillows worth it?
+I would say yes; after all, I probably have three times that cost in previous pillow experiments sitting right beside my bed.
 I won’t need to buy any more for a good while.